plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 But wait.

-It's true that the racial makeup of the prison population is not in alignment with the general population.
-And if the metric by which we judge is skin color, then the numbers are out-of-whack.
+It's true that the racial makeup of the prison population does not align with the racial makeup of the general population; and if skin color is the metric by which we are to judge, then the numbers are out-of-whack.
 But is this whackiness necessarily unfair?
-Can disproportionality numbers in and of themselves tell us when the problem is solved, or even if there _is_ a problem to be solved?
+Is focusing on fixing disproportinate numbers the way to solve the problem?
+Even more bluntly, is this type of _number disproportionately_ necessarily an indicator that there _is_ a problem to be solved?

+No.

+Especially in this case.

-I don't think so.
-In this case it seems unlikely that race relations in the United States can adequately be understood or addressed by a one-dimensional skin color metric.
+Why?
+Because it seems unlikely that race relations in the US can be adequately understood or addressed by anything as simplistic as a one-dimensional skin color metric.

-More likely, this is an instance of the disproportionality fallacy.
+To be clear, this is not to say there is or are no problems made manifest by treating different groups unfairly; but only that obvious disproportionalities are not necessarily signs of a problem.
+This brings us to the disproportionality fallacy.

 ## The disproportionality fallacy

-The disproportionality fallacy is simply the mistake we sometimes make when we assume something _should_ be proportional when there is actually no good reason to assume that it should.
+The disproportionality fallacy is simply the mistake we sometimes make when we see a disproportionality and then assume there is a problem to be solved.
+That is, we observe that the ratio of X-to-something doesn't match the ratio of Y-to-something and then conclude unfairness is afoot.

+The example above is a case in point.
+Why is it that the percentage of blacks in the population doesn't match the percentage of blacks in prisons?

+Well, there are probably lots of reasons, but ratio of prison to general popluation doesn't really tell us anything.
+But they should be equal, shouldn't they?

+Again, not necessarily.
+And here's why.

+If we assume disproportionality means unfair, then we have to ...